-Provider will post its grievance policy and procedures in a public or common area at each contracted site so all Consumers, their parents, guardians and representatives are able to observe this policy.
-Provider will notify HCJFS in writing on a monthly basis of all grievances initiated by Consumers, their parents, guardians or representatives involving the services.
+Provider will post its grievance policy and procedures in a public or common area at each contracted site, so all Consumers and representatives are able to observe this policy.
+Provider will notify HCJFS in writing on a monthly basis of all grievances initiated by Consumers or their representatives involving the Services.
 Provider shall submit any facts pertaining to the grievance and the resolution of the grievance to HCJFS Contract Manager, no less frequently than monthly.